In the parables of the kingdom, Christ’s name for his Church is both a prophecy and a promise: “the kingdom of heaven”.

 When our Lord Jesus Christ was brought before Pontius Pilate on trial in the judgement hall, his judge asked him a direct question: “Art thou the King of the Jews?”
 (John 18:33).
 Our Lord knew that many of the Jewish leaders had put this question into Pilate’s mouth in order to entrap Jesus into condemning himself as an insurrectionist.

-Knowing what death he would die (Psa.
-22; Isa.
-53; John 12:27-33; 18:32), and in the courageous resolve of his Gethsemane prayer to do his Father’s will (Matt.
-26:36-46), Jesus unreservedly declared his own Sovereignty: “Jesus answered, Thou sayest3 that I am a king.
+Knowing what death he would die (Psalms 22; Isaiah 53; John 12:27-33; 18:32), and in the courageous resolve of his prayer in Gethsemane to do his Father’s will (Matthew 26:36-46), Jesus unreservedly declared his own Sovereignty: “Jesus answered, Thou sayest3 that I am a king.
 To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
 Every one that is of the truth heareth my voice” (John 18:37).

-The converted thief believed that somehow, Jesus would triumphantly come into his kingdom, and he would have power over life and death.
-Even though he could see him dying there on the cross next to him, the thief believed that this King could answer his petition and remember him from his throne.
+The converted thief believed that somehow, after Jesus’s death, he was soon to triumphantly “come into” (i.e. inherit) his kingdom, and that he would have power over life and death.
+Even though he could see him dying there on the cross next to him, the thief believed that this King could answer his petition and remember him from his throne in heaven, exalted by the right hand of God (see Acts 2.30, 33-35).
 In his dying prayer to Jesus, face to face, he humbly professed his faith that he could raise him up to everlasting life.

 We too can be sure that immediately after the Lord Jesus Christ died on the cross he went to heaven, to the place he called paradise—the place of glory, beauty, pleasantness, and perfection, so unlike the scene of blood and death at Golgotha.
-And we can be sure that on the very same day this transformed thief did go to be with the spirits of just men made perfect, in the paradise of God, where he is even now and forever present with the Lord—with all his sins forgiven because they had been, as it were, nailed to Christ’s cross (2 Cor.
-5:18; Col. 2:13-15; Php.
-1:23; Heb.
-9:15; 12:22-24).
-The Lord put away this man’s sins by the sacrifice of himself—then and there, before his eyes (Heb.
-9:26).
+And we can be sure that on the very same day this transformed thief did go to be with the spirits of just men made perfect, in the paradise of God, where he is even now and forever present with the Lord—with all his sins forgiven because they had been, as it were, nailed to Christ’s cross (2 Corinthians 5:18; Colossians 2:13-15; Philippians 1:23; Hebrews 9:15; 12:22-24).
+The Lord put away this man’s sins by the sacrifice of himself—then and there, before his eyes (Hebrews 9:26).

-At first, the risen Messiah’s disciples were frightened, still not believing all that their own prophets or that he himself had taught them; and they deserved his upbraiding them for it (Matt.
-28; Mark 16:14; Luke 24:25-27; John 20:19-29).
+At first, the risen Messiah’s disciples were frightened, still not believing all that their own prophets or that he himself had taught them.
+They didn’t have the faith that the thief had!
+They deserved the risen Christ upbraiding them for it (Matthew 28; Mark 16:14; Luke 24:25-27; John 20:19-29).
 But then they came to understand, believe and proclaim these truths, and to fearlessly testify before all what they had both seen and heard (1 John 1:1-4).
 For example, consider this portion of the apostle Peter’s first sermon:

 “Ye men of Israel, hear these words; Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs, which God did by him in the midst of you, as ye yourselves also know: Him, being delivered by the determinate counsel and foreknowledge of God, ye have taken, and by wicked hands have crucified and slain: Whom God hath raised up, having loosed the pains of death: because it was not possible that he should be holden of it.
 For David speaketh concerning him, I foresaw the Lord always before my face, for he is on my right hand, that I should not be moved: Therefore did my heart rejoice, and my tongue was glad; moreover also my flesh shall rest in hope: Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.
 Thou hast made known to me the ways of life; thou shalt make me full of joy with thy countenance.
 Men and brethren, let me freely speak unto you of the patriarch David, that he is both dead and buried, and his sepulchre is with us unto this day.
 Therefore being a prophet, and knowing that God had sworn with an oath to him, that of the fruit of his loins, according to the flesh, he would raise up Christ to sit on his throne; He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
 This Jesus hath God raised up, whereof we all are witnesses.
 Therefore being by the right hand of God exalted, and having received of the Father the promise of the Holy Ghost, he hath shed forth this, which ye now see and hear.
 For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand, Until I make thy foes thy footstool.
 Therefore let all the house of Israel know assuredly, that God hath made that same Jesus, whom ye have crucified, both Lord and Christ” (Acts 2:22-36).

 Christ’s kingdom is not of this world.
 Nor is it merely political or territorial but spiritual.
-It is an everlasting kingdom, being built in this present Gospel Age.
-And all the schemes and oppositions of Hell are powerless to prevent it (Isa.
-9:6-7; Matt.
-16:18; John 18:26; Heb.
-12:28; 2 Pet.
-1:11).
+It is an everlasting kingdom, being built up in the world, in this present Gospel Age.
+And all the schemes and oppositions of Hell are powerless to prevent it (Isaiah 9:6-7; Matthew 16:18; John 18:26; Hebrews 12:28; 2 Peter 1:11).

-The kingdom of heaven is on earth, today, and it will always endure.
+The kingdom of heaven is on earth today, and it will always endure.
 This is because the King preserves his people in the faith, and he preserves the faith in the Church.
-The true citizens of the kingdom of heaven have their “conversation6…in heaven” (Php.
-3:20)—and we should keep i.e. obey Christ’s teachings and mandates and laws to us, as we bow the knee before him as our King.
-The Lord’s people have “all spiritual blessings in heavenly places in Christ”, because they have been “gathered…in him”, and by him have “obtained an inheritance” in this kingdom, and all this is “to the praise of the glory of [God’s] grace, wherein he hath made us accepted in [Jesus] the beloved” (Eph.
-1:3-14).
+The true citizens of the kingdom of heaven have their “conversation6.…in heaven” (Philippians 3:20)—and therefore we should keep i.e. obey Christ’s teachings and mandates and laws to us, as we bow the knee before him in this world as our King.
+The Lord’s people have “all spiritual blessings in heavenly places in Christ”, because they have been “gathered…in him”, and by him have “obtained an inheritance” in this kingdom, and all this is “to the praise of the glory of [God’s] grace, wherein he hath made us accepted in [Jesus] the beloved” (Ephesians 1:3-14).

-The kingdom of heaven will therefore continue increasing on earth, as Christ builds his Church by his Church.
-We look forward toward this, and we serve Christ toward this, and we pray for the fullness of the Gentiles to be brought into this kingdom and for all Israel to be saved (Rom.
-11:11-36).
+The spiritual kingdom of heaven will therefore continue increasing on earth, as Christ builds his Church by his Church.
+We look forward toward this happening; and we serve Christ toward this our commission and his decree; and we pray for the fullness of the Gentiles to be brought into this kingdom and for all Israel to be saved (Romans 11:11-36).

-As the author of the epistle to the Hebrews affirms concerning the Christ, our great High Priest: “But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; From henceforth expecting till his enemies be made his footstool” (Heb.
-10:12-13; see also Mark 16:19; Acts 5:29-32; Rom.
-8:34).
-Peter says, “Jesus Christ…is gone into heaven, and is on the right hand of God; angels and authorities and powers being made subject unto him” (1 Pet.
-3:21-22).
+As the author of the Epistle to the Hebrews affirms concerning the Christ, our great High Priest: “But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; From henceforth expecting till his enemies be made his footstool” (Hebrews 10:12-13; see also Mark 16:19; Acts 5:29-32; Romans 8:34).
+Peter says, “Jesus Christ…is gone into heaven, and is on the right hand of God; angels and authorities and powers being made subject unto him” (1 Peter 3:21-22).

 Our Prophet, Priest and King has given us his assurance: “And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day.
 And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have everlasting life: and I will raise him up at the last day” (John 6:39-40).

-This simple answer, “Thou sayest”, was idiomatic for a complete verification.
-Jesus was saying, “Yes, I confirm that your proposition is correct, exactly as you said it in your question.”
-See also Matt.
-27:11; Mark 15:2; Luke 23:3. ↩︎
+This simple answer, “Thou sayest”, was a legal idiom for a complete verification.
+Jesus was saying, “Yes, I confirm that your proposition is correct, exactly and unequivocally as you said it in your question.”
+See also Matthew 27:11; Mark 15:2; Luke 23:3. ↩

-The Greek word that our Bible translates as verily is ἀμήν (amen), a word that the Greek-Speaking Jews had brought with them from the Hebrew.
-The word means truly, surely, certainly (Strong’s Concordance). ↩︎
+The New Testament Greek word translated as “verily” is ἀμήν (amen), a word that Greek-Speaking Jews had brought with them from the Hebrew.
+The word means truly, surely, certainly (Strong’s Concordance, word #281). ↩

 This word means authority.
-The Greek word is ἐξουσία, exousia (Strong’s Concordance). ↩︎
+The New Testament Greek word is ἐξουσία, (exousia) (Strong’s Concordance, word #1849). ↩

-The greek word translated conversation here is πολίτευμα (politeuma), meaning administration, constitution, or form of government of a city, state or commonwealth (Strong’s Concordance). ↩︎
+The New Testament Greek word translated “conversation” here is πολίτευμα (politeuma), meaning administration, constitution, or form of government of a city, state or commonwealth (Strong’s Concordance, word #4175). ↩